-After learning a lot from nursing my four babies, I am sharing with you the single most helpful piece of advice that was given to me during my child-bearing years.
-In fact, I personally think that it is one of the best breastfeeding tips you can give a new mom ever, especially when it’s time to start weaning your baby.
+After learning a lot over the years from nursing four babies, this seasoned mom shares with you the single most helpful piece of advice that was given to her during her child-bearing years.
+In fact, I personally think that it is one of the best breastfeeding tips you can give a new mom ever, especially when it comes time to start weaning your baby.
 Unleash the power of pineapple juice so that you too can have the best and least painful experience possible with breastfeeding your baby.

 The reason Why I Pack Pineapple Juice In My Hospital Bag (when it’s time to give birth to a baby), is probably going to surprise most of you.

 I didn’t have my mom or sister near me to help when I had my babies, I had married (have since divorced)…and moved about three hundred miles away.

 So, when I started having babies it was tough being all alone without that much needed support.

 Luckily I still had a really good support system around me, a couple of great friends, and what I learned from them, made all the difference in the world.

 Like I said before, I’ve delivered, and nursed, four beautiful babies(for about a year each), so I do consider myself a bit of a Veteran mom when it comes to nursing.

 Let me tell you something I have learned along the way…